-The pumpkin you see below was home grown and given to me by a dear friend.
-It’s size was impressive!
-In fact the picture doesn’t do it justice.
-I’ve popped the ruler along side it and as you can see, it measured more than 30cm.
+The pumpkin you see below was home grown and it’s huge.
+It was given to me by a dear friend.
+You’d have to agree it’s quite a size and impressive!
+In fact, the picture doesn’t do it justice.
+I’ve popped the ruler along side it so that you can see it.
+It measured more than 30cm.
 So huge that I could have fed the whole neighbourhood.

 How to cook pumpkin soup

 This is where some recipes can vary.
 I’ve seen recipes that throw all ingredients into a pot, boil and then blend.
 Whilst that is one of the easiest ways to cook soup, I’d argue that it’s not necessarily the tastiest.
-Food should be simply satisfying and flavour means everything to me.
-Roasting the pumpkin in the oven creates a richer, sweeter soup with a more robust roasted flavour.
-It truly is so easy to make!
-I don’t even take the skin off.
+Food should also be simply satisfying, and flavour means everything to me.
+Roasting the pumpkin in the oven creates a richer, sweeter soup with a more robust and roasted flavour.
+Absolutely, it is so easy to make!
+And, another thing, I don’t even take the skin off.

 You are going to love this recipe!
 I’m pretty sure of it.